dart-lang/sdk/docs/process/language-versions-and-experiments.md

 Internally in the Dart SDK repo, the source of truth for the SDK version number is `tools/VERSION`.
 That file gets updated during the release process when various branches are cut and releases shipped.
-We could calculate the language version from that using the above rule, but we're worried that that means the language version could change inadvertently as a consequence of release administrivia.
+We could calculate the language version from that using the above rule, but we're worried that means the language version could change inadvertently as a consequence of release administrivia.
 Instead, the repo stores the language version explicitly in `tools/experimental_features.yaml`.